 Set steak in appropriate sized plastic container for refrigerator storage.
 Pour half of the combined sauce over the top of the steak.
 Flip steak and gently shake uncovered to coat meat in sauce.
-Top with a small handful of each sliced onions and sliced peppers, cover and give a gentle toss to lightly coat.
+Top with a small handful of each sliced onions, mushrooms and peppers, cover and give a gentle toss to lightly coat.

 Heat grill pan over medium-high heat and drizzle with olive oil.
 Once heated add veggies, not forgetting those in the steak container, too.
 Cook for several minutes, being sure not to move around in the skillet too often, allowing to caramelize.
 When you’ve reached your desired level of caramelization, add to dish and cover lightly to keep warm.